Delta456/box-cli-maker/README.md

 </p>

 More examples can be found in the `examples/` folder which you can explore yourself.
-Feel free to add more examples and submit a pr for the [issue](https://github.com/Delta456/box-cli-maker/issues/37)!
+Feel free to add more examples and submit a pr for the same.

 ### Color Types